Mobile Fighter G Gundam: Reception

 Mobile Fighter G Gundam received mediocre television ratings during its run on Japanese television in 1994 and 1995.
 According to Nikkei Business Publications, the series saw an average of just 4.02% viewership for the Kantō region and Greater Tokyo Area throughout its 49-episode run.
 The overall ratings for G Gundam were higher than that of the previous series Mobile Suit Victory Gundam and slightly lower than the following series Mobile Suit Gundam Wing.
 Critically, G Gundam was met with some controversy upon its Japanese debut.
 G Gundam replicates very little of the dramatic, militaristic conventions of prior Gundam series, setting itself apart with a different tone; taking place outside the franchise's main timeline; and foregoing large-scale, armed conflicts in favor of tournament-style, martial arts matches.
 Director Yasuhiro Imagawa claimed to have taken a large amount of criticism for these changes from both fans and design staff members.
-G Gundam ultimately proved very popular in Japan.
+G Gundam ultimately proved very popular in Japan, however, after the debut of characters such as Master Asia, whose Master Gundam bolstered merchandise sales after its appearance.

+Both Kunio Okawara and Yoshikazu Yasuhiko, animation director and character designer for the original Mobile Suit Gundam, praised G Gundam, crediting Imagawa's work to allowing individuals other than Yoshiyuki Tomino to create an original Gundam concept.